On resonant energy sets for Hamiltonian systems with reflections: Abstract

 \section{Abstract}

-We study two uncoupled oscillators, horizontal and vertical, residing in rectilinear polygons (with only vertical and horizontal sides) and impacting elastically from their boundary.
-The main purpose of the article is to analyze the occurrence of resonance in such systems, depending on the shape of the analytical potentials that determine the oscillators.
-We define resonant energy levels; roughly speaking, these are levels for which the resonance phenomenon occurs more often than rarely.
-We focus on unimodal analytic potentials with the minimum at zero.
-The most important result of the work describes the size of the set of resonance levels in the form of the following trichotomy: it is mostly empty or is one-element or is large, i.e.\ non-empty and open. {In this latter case, we show that an abundance of resonant orbits occurs only when the potentials are of a special type; we denote this family by $\mathcal{SP}$.
+We study two uncoupled oscillators, one horizontal and one vertical, moving in a rectilinear polygon (with only vertical and horizontal sides) and undergoing elastic reflections at its boundary.
+The main purpose of the article is to analyze the occurrence of resonance in such systems, depending on the shape of the analytic potentials that determine the oscillators.
+We define resonant energy levels; roughly speaking, these are levels for which the resonance phenomenon occurs for a large set of values of the parameter.
+We focus on unimodal analytic potentials whose unique minimum is at zero.
+The most important result of the work describes the size of the set of resonance levels in the form of the following trichotomy: it is either empty, a singleton, or large, namely non-empty and open. {In the latter case, we show that an abundance of resonant orbits occurs only when the potentials are of a special type; we denote this family by $\mathcal{SP}$.
 This result can be regarded as a distant analogue of the classical Bertrand's theorem (1873), which characterizes centrally symmetric potentials in the presence of an abundance of periodic orbits.}